DecentraLabsCom/Marketplace/become-a-provider/register-as-a-provider.md

 In the long term, DecentraLabs aims to support **federated Single Sign-On (SSO)** for institutional providers.
 This would allow us to automatically recognize verified university or research staff based on identity provider credentials (e.g., via [eduGAIN](https://edugain.org/)), streamlining the onboarding process and reducing the risk of fraud.
 Additionally, we envision a **DAO-based governance model** in which the community collectively decides who can join as a provider, ensuring openness, fairness, and transparency in provider approval.

-However, while these features are under development, the current provider registration process is handled manually and involves a simple but secure verification step performed by the DecentraLabs core team.
+Today, provider onboarding has two active paths:

+1. **Marketplace self-service request (manual review)** for independent providers submitting the public registration form.
+2. **Institutional onboarding (partner flow)** for integrated institutions, where provisioning and registration can be automated through the institutional backend path.

-### 📝 Current Registration Process
+### 📝 Marketplace Registration Flow (Manual Review)

 At present, becoming a provider involves the following steps: